COSC-499-W2025/capstone-project-team-19/docs/logs/Ammaar-Personal-Log.md

 Next week's focus: I'll continue working on the follow-up items from the code skill detection PRs and ensure the code skills are completely finished for milestone 1.

-I'll help you write your Week 13 log.
-First, let me check the documents you've uploaded to understand what work you did this week.Based on the documents you've provided, here's your Week 13 log (November 24-30, 2025):

 ## (Week 13) Monday 24th November - Saturday 30th November

 ![Screenshot of work done this sprint from peer eval](./screenshots/Ammaar-Nov24-Nov30.png)